mosaicml/llm-foundry/scripts/train/README.md

 If not, you just need to write your own processing function.
 You can write the function wherever is convenient for you, as long as it importable.

-Let's say you want to finetune on a HuggingFace dataset named `mosaicml/doge-facts`, and it contains examples that look like this:
+Let's say you want to finetune on a HuggingFace dataset named `mosaicml/doge-facts` (which, sadly, is made up for this example), and it contains examples that look like this:
 ```python
 >>> import datasets
 >>> dogefacts = datasets.load_dataset('mosaicml/doge-facts', split='train')